Contemporary-Physicslab/Demolab/book/book/4 thermodynamics/4B heat and the first law/4B60 Mechanical Equivalent of Heat/4B6003 Dropping Lead Shot/4B6003 Dropping Lead Shot.md

 $\Delta{T} = \frac{gh}{C_{p,Pb}} = \frac{9.81 \cdot 13}{130} \approx 1^{\circ}\mathrm{C}$

-The actual measured temperature rise is significantly lower and is approxmately $\Delta{T} \approx 0.26^{\circ}{C}$, which is probably due to the following factors:
+The measured temperature rise is significantly lower and is approxmately $\Delta{T} \approx 0.26^{\circ}{C}$, which is probably due to the following factors:

-- not only does the lead shot heat up, but also other materials, such as the alluminium plate onto which the thermistor is fixed
+- not only does the lead shot heat up, but also other materials, such as the alluminium plate onto which the thermistor is fixed (note that the mass of the lead shot drops out of the first expression)
 - poor thermal conductivity between the lead shot and the thermistor
 - the lead shot slides down the tube instead of falling from one end to the other end of the tube